Thursday, July 21, 2016

 यही है 2-इन-1 का ऐलान"

-(Paan (betel leaf) is style of a man while Gutkha harms ladies and children, thus declares 2-in-1)
+(Paan (betel leaf) is a style of a man while Gutkha harms ladies and children, thus declares 2-in-1)

 "हम हैं छोटू दुरंगा /